Hart-Celler Act: Legislative history

-Immigration and Nationality Act of 1965 in the 89th Congress

 With the support of President Johnson's Administration, Representative Emanuel Celler (D-NY) introduced the Immigration and Nationality bill, H.R.
 2580.
 Emanuel Celler was a senior representative, as well as the Chair of the House Judiciary Committee.
 When Celler introduced the bill, he knew that it would be hard for this bill to move from the committee to the floor successfully; the bill's committee was the Immigration and Nationality subcommittee.
 The chair of the subcommittee was Representative Feighan, who was against immigration reform.
 In the end, a compromise was made where immigration based on familial reunification is more critical than immigration based on labor and skilled workers.
 Later, Senator Philip Hart (D-MI) introduced the Immigration and Nationality bill, S.500, to the Senate.

 Congressional hearings

 During the subcommittee's hearing on Immigration and Naturalization of the Committee in the Judiciary United States Senate, many came forward to voice their support or opposition to the bill.
 Many higher-ranking officials in the executive and legislative branches, like Dean Rusk (Secretary of State) and Abba P. Schwartz (Administrator, Bureau of Security and Consular Affairs, U.S. Department of State), came forward with active support.
 Also, many cultural and civil rights organizations, like the Order Sons of Italy in America, and the Grand Council of Columbia Association in Civil Service, supported the act.
 Many of the bill's supporters believed that this future would outlaw racism and prejudice rhetoric that previous immigration quotas have caused; this prejudice has also caused other nations to feel like the United States did not respect them due to their low rating in the previous immigration quotas.
 Many also believed that this act would highly benefit the United States' economy because the act focused on allowing skilled workers to enter the United States.

 On the other hand, many lobbyists and organizations, such as the Daughters of the American Revolution and the Baltimore Anti-Communistic League, came to the hearing to explain their opposition.
 Many of the opposition believed that this bill would be against American welfare.
 The common argument that they used was that if the government allowed more immigrants into the United States, more employment opportunities would be taken away from the American workforce.
 While the farmers' organizations, like the American Farm Bureau Federation and the National Council of Agricultural, argued that this legislation would be hazardous for the agricultural industry due to the section regarding a limit of immigration of the Western Hemisphere.
 Before this act, there was no limitation with the immigration of the Western Hemisphere, which allowed many migrant workers in the agricultural industry to easily move from countries in the Western Hemisphere to farms in the United States during critical farming seasons.
 These agricultural organizations believed that this act could cause issues for migrant workers to enter the United States.